EugenMayer/chef-shorewall_ng/README.md

 -------

 ### shorewall_ng::default
 This cookbook installs and configures shorewall on the your node.
-The configuration version is derived from default[:shorewall][:version]

-### shorewall_ng::shorewall_any
-the same as default, do not really use this di

-### shorewall_ng::shorewall5
-Forces a shorewall5 based configuration (overrides default[:shorewall][:version]).
-This will not ensure you actually do install the right binary, see shorewall5_apt_fix below

 ### shorewall_ng::shorewall5_jessie_fix
 (Yet debian jessie only) Ensure proper sources are added to install the shorewall 5.x package